 Customer groups Target revenue (\$k)

-Industrial direct contracts 3,998
+Industrial direct contracts 4,286

-Commercial and industrial TOU 11,263
+Commercial and industrial TOU 12,164

-LFC (low fixed charge) 16,811
+LFC (low fixed charge) 15,949

-Residential 13,510
+Residential 28,440

-General 26,970
+General 17,564

-LFC with distributed energy resource 309
+LFC with distributed energy resource 316

-Residential with distributed energy resource 317
+Residential with distributed energy resource 321

-General with distributed energy resource 649
+General with distributed energy resource 657

-Unmetered streetlights 134
+Unmetered streetlights 143

-Total 73,961
+Total 79,840

-$^{\rm 13}$ Regulated asset base, which is the regulated capital value of Counties Energy's regulated network.
+12 Regulated asset base, which is the regulated capital value of Counties Energy's regulated network.

-&lt;sup>14 Counties Energy is required to make this correction owing to the LFC regulations.
-However, the Company considers this to be an inefficient allocation of costs that is unfair to some customer groups, such as large families in rented homes.
+13 Counties Energy is required to make this correction owing to the LFC regulations.
+However, the Company considers this to be an inefficient allocation of costs that is unfair to some customer groups, such as large families in rented homes

-7.0 Counties Energy pricing from 1 April 2022
+7.0 Counties Energy pricing from 1 April 2023

-Due to increased operating costs and capital expenditure, Counties Energy increased line charges by 6.4% on average effective 1 April 2022.
-This increase will mean an average electricity charge increase to a customer's retailer bill of approximately 2.2% from 1 April 2022.
+Due to increased operating costs and capital expenditure, Counties Energy increased line charges by 7.0% on average effective 1 April 2023.
+This increase will mean an average electricity charge increase to a customer's retailer bill of approximately 2.2% from 1 April 2023.
 As part of the rebalancing of prices from variable to fixed, this increase was applied to the fixed component of the line price only.

-The increase equates to around 16 cents per day or around \$4.92 per month for a household using 8,000kWh per annum.
+The increase equates to around 20 cents per day or around \$6.07 per month for a household using 8,000kWh per annum.
 This increase is being driven by the following:

-- · Material price inflation far higher than government inflation of five percent which is expected to continue for the foreseeable future; - · Increased Transpower transmission costs and local council rates; and - · Increased operating costs, including increased investment in critical cyber security and innovations such as an Advanced Distribution Management System (ADMS) to enable smarter, sustainable, and innovative energy services and solutions.
+- · Material price inflation far higher than government inflation of seven percent which is expected to continue for the foreseeable future; - Increased Transpower transmission costs and local council rates; and - · Increased operating costs, including increased investment in critical cyber security and innovations such as an Advanced Distribution Management System (ADMS) to enable smarter, sustainable, and innovative energy services and solutions.

-Customer impact
+Customer impact 7.1

-As part of the work that resulted in the 1 April 2022 price increase, Counties Energy carried out customer impact analysis.
-This was necessary because the 6.4% increase in line prices was applied to the fixed charge, to bring the fixed charge close to the optimal pricing calculated in the pricing model.
+As part of the work that resulted in the 1 April 2023 price increase, Counties Energy carried out customer impact analysis.
+This was necessary because the 7.0% increase in line prices was applied to the fixed charge, to bring the fixed charge close to the optimal pricing calculated in the pricing model.
 This meant that customers using less power than average would be subject to a greater increase in charges than high-volume customers.

 This impact was not seen for residential customers using less than 8,000kWh per annum, because the Low Fixed Charges regulations limits the daily fixed charge to 30 cents per day for those customers.
-Residential customers using 8,000kWh per year would see a \$59 increase in line charges per annum.
+Residential customers using 8,000kWh per year would see a \$69 increase in line charges per annum.
 The pricing impact by residential annual volume usage is shown below in Table 6.